Winifred Brown: Early life and career

-Brown was born in 1899 in Cheshire.
-Her father was the director of a butcher firm.
+Brown was born in 1899 in Sale, Cheshire.
+Her father was the director of a butchery firm.
 She was expelled from school at the age of 14, after writing graffiti featuring the headteacher on a toilet wall.
 She made her first flight in 1919, at Hooton Park Aerodrome, and she later took up flying lessons with the Lancashire Aero Club at Woodford Aerodrome, from where she received her pilot's licence in 1927.
 As the first female member of the Lancashire Aero Club, she was not allowed to take part in club events that were defined for all-male participants.

 In 1927, she was photographed in her pilot's outfit by the Lafayette company.
 One of these portraits, which was owned by Pinewood Studios, is in the National Portrait Gallery.
 She competed in the Talbot O'Farrell Handicap at the Filton Aerodrome in May 1928.
 Her father bought her an aircraft (an Avro Avian) for £500.